usebedrock/bedrock/README.md

   * feature-detects (array)
     * which feature detects should be included when building a custom version of modernizr

+## Upgrading bedrock

+See the README at https://github.com/mono-company/bedrock-cli .

 ## Windows

 Windows usage is not supported at the moment.